nomeata/pybotbrain/README.md

  * Make this safer to run

-   * Find the minimal necessary AWS policy for the Lambda function.
+   * Find the minimal AWS policy for the backend Lambda function.
-   * Find a good sandbox for the Python execution (see discussion in `./Sandboxing.md`)
+   * Improve the sandbox for the Python execution (see discussion in `./Sandboxing.md`)

  * Prettier UI